-ATE 105 Architectural 3 hrs.
-CAD | (2-2)
+ATE 105 Architectural CAD I (2-2)

 Introduces computer hardware and state-of-the-art software as applied to applications in architecture, interior design and other parameters for design and drafting technologies; entity creating and editing, printing and plotting, and file/data management.
 Projects are correlated primarily to architectural design issues.